 Changing The Colours On The Wheel

-Initially the colors on the wheel are pretty horrible and make the text hard to read.
+Initially, the colors on the wheel are pretty horrible and make the text hard to read.
 You can change these in the Segment colors section.
-Just get the hex code of the colour you want and paste it in.
+Just get the hex code of the color you want and paste it in.
 You can find Hex codes here.

 Adding A Custom Image To Your Wheel